rmishgoog/google-cloud-run-multi-regional/README.md

 _High Level Architecture:_
 ![cloud-run-simple-ha-gclb](https://user-images.githubusercontent.com/102101947/164895886-d084fd50-d426-4ac8-a0e8-62e275050eab.png)

-_Before you begin, please make sure you do the following:
+_Before you begin, please make sure you do the following:_
-1. You should have an account, the account should have "owner" role at the project level, it's highly recommended that in your production environments you use the principle of least privileges and thus do not assign overly permissive roles to users/groups, however for the sake of simplicity here, we will use "project owner" role.
+_1. You should have an account, the account should have "owner" role at the project level, it's highly recommended that in your production environments you use the principle of least privileges and thus do not assign overly permissive roles to users/groups, however for the sake of simplicity here, we will use "project owner" role.
 2. At any point in time, choose security over convinience when dealing with your prod and non-prod environments, the demo does not guide on IAM best practices and thus uses privilged roles like "project owner", this by no means is Google's recommendation, it's okay do use permissive roles in demo/lab environments which will be re-cycled soon after.
 3. Once you have the account as stated in step-1, next step is to create a project, you can do that by directly logging into Google Cloud console, if you have "project owner" permissions, you shall be able to create new projects.
 4. After you have created the project, make sure it's selected in the "project" drop-down.